fscherf/prometheus-virtual-metrics/doc/docs/getting-started.md

 # Write A Plugin

 Write a [Plugin](plugin-api.md) and put it somewhere your settings module can import it.
-Then load the plugin into your settings module and add it to `PLUGINS`:
+Then, load the plugin into your settings module and add it to `PLUGINS`:

 ```python